-The mandatory limit for silica dust exposure in Australia is 0.1 mg/m3 averaged over an eight-hour day, although the American Conference of Governmental Industrial Hygienists (ACGIH) have recommended this be limited to 0.025 mg/m3.
+The mandatory limit for silica dust exposure in Australia is 0.05mg/m3 averaged over an eight-hour day (except in Tasmania where it is 0.1mg/m3), although the American Conference of Governmental Industrial Hygienists (ACGIH) have recommended this be limited to 0.025 mg/m3.

 However, there is no evidence to support a safe level of silica dust exposure.

 Work Health and Safety (WHS) Regulation 50 states air monitoring by an occupational hygienist must be conducted every 12 to 18 months if there is health safety risk or if there is potential of exceeding the exposure limit.
 However, air sampling on its own is not enough.